arcanecode/DataFabricator/Documentation/ConvertFrom-CityStateCode.md

 ## DESCRIPTION

-Takes a City State Code (the city code with the two character state abbreviation on front) and deconstructs it, converting it back to the city and state.
+Takes a CityState code (the city code with the two character state abbreviation on front) and deconstructs it, converting it back to the city and state.

-Adding another para here to test

 ## EXAMPLES